LandOfTheRair/landoftherair.github.io/_docs/classes/thief.md

 * `backstab` - learned at skill 3, backstab will be your bread and butter.
 Anything that you would have the element of surprise on while hidden is a target (the element of surprise means that they can't see you).
 You'll charge towards your target and do massive damage if you hit.

 * `mug` - learned at skill 7, mug is just like you'd expect.
 It's a combination of `charge` and `steal`, where you run to a target, hit it to do some damage, and also steal from it.
 You need an open hand and a one handed weapon to do it.

-* `assassinate` - learned at skill 13.
-Assassinate requires a lot of skill, and does checks based on your thievery skill and weapon skill.
-It will operate similar to backstab and mug where you'll run at the target, but where it's different is how it does damage: if you exceed the targets CON with your skill and your level is 7 more than theirs, they die.
-This does not work on "lair" creatures.

-* `set` - set a trap at your current location.
-In the thieve's guild in Rylt, you can buy traps to place.
-They generally do massive damage, but are one-time use items.
-An unsuspecting foe that steps atop it will find themselves in a precarious situation.

-* `disarm` - on top of setting traps, you can also disarm them.
-Of course, if you don't see the trap, you can't disarm it - and that's dependent on the theif that sets it.
-Some enemies will set traps, and stepping on them can be a costly mistake!